uxmoon/dashboard-ts/README.md

 ## Development

-- Data is hard coded to focus on building the UI.
+- Data is hard coded to focus on building the UI with mobile first approach.
 - `createContext` and `useContext` to open modal from child components.
 - Customize `react-toggle` based on design provided.